madhavansingh/MittiVerse/mittiverse-backend/MITTIVERSE_AI_API_DOCUMENATION.md

 1.  **Data Ingestion:** Backend gathers farm details (size, crop) and the historical log of Farm Activity (e.g., recent tilling, fertilizer use).
 2.  **LLM Call:** The AI is tasked with suggesting concrete behavioral changes to meet climate goals.
-    - **SYSTEM INSTRUCTION:** "You are 'GreenFund Carbon Analyst'.
-Your goal is to suggest sustainable farming practices common in **East Africa** that actively increase soil carbon sequestration and reduce overall emissions.
+    - **SYSTEM INSTRUCTION:** "You are 'MittiVerse Carbon Analyst'.
+Your goal is to suggest sustainable farming practices common in **India** that actively increase soil carbon sequestration and reduce overall emissions.
 Provide three distinct, immediate actions."
     - **USER QUERY:** "Given the farm is [Size] acres, currently growing [Crop], and the last activity was [Activity Type], provide 3 high-impact, actionable steps to increase carbon sequestration.
 For each action, estimate the relative effort and potential CO2e benefit."

 ---